shazz/micropython/README.md

   HTML documentation is available at http://docs.micropython.org.

 Additional components:
+- ports/stm32/ -- a version of MicroPython that runs on STM32 based MCUs.
 - ports/bare-arm/ -- a bare minimum version of MicroPython for ARM MCUs.
 Used mostly to control code size.
 - ports/teensy/ -- a version of MicroPython that runs on the Teensy 3.1